TitiFix/Geneweb2/docs/ged/Ged.CHANGE_STRUCTURE.md

 ﻿# Abstract
+The change date is intended to only record the last change to a record.
+Some systems may want to manage the change process with more detail, but it is sufficient for GEDCOM purposes to indicate the last time that a record was modified.

 # GEDCOM Syntax (extension included)
 Convention used : **bold** when mandatory, _italic_ when add by 5.5.1 draft, &#x23E9; indicate proprietary coding commonly used (amendment need to standard)<br />